lealampUofS/ReplicateWeightsGLM.jl/README.md

 ## Replicate weight algorithms supported

 :x: Bootstrap
 :x: Jackknife
 :white_check_mark: BRR
 :white_check_mark: Fay's BRR

 ## Usage
-To use replicate weights for variance estimation the `glm_rw` function is used The data is passed to the function in a single `DataFrame`.
+To use replicate weights for variance estimation the `glm_rw` function is used.
+The data is passed to the function in a single `DataFrame`.
 The replicate weight columns are specified using a suffix and prefix string.
 The replicate weight columns are assumed to be in asscending numeric order.
 The forumla is specified using a [StatsModel.jl](https://juliastats.org/StatsModels.jl/stable) [`Formula Object`](https://juliastats.org/StatsModels.jl/stable/formula/).
 Most functions follow the `glm` function call specified in [GLM.jl](https://juliastats.org/GLM.jl/stable/#Fitting-GLM-models).

 Below is an example using Fay's BRR.

 ```julia